How to Get a Job in Investment Banking?

 We have prepared a full example of a real investment banking interview for you to practice with.
 It uses real questions used by investment bankers to hire analysts and associates at a large global bank.

 Following the steps in this guide on how to get a job in investment banking will provide a great framework for your preparation.
-At the end of the day there are no real shortcuts, and you still have to put in the hard work of being well prepared.
+At the end of the day, there are no real shortcuts, and you still have to put in the hard work of being well prepared.

+Thank you for reading CFI’s guide on how to get a job in investment banking.
 We hope this has been a useful guide to help you advance your career.
 Please check out our other helpful guides and resources: